amirongit/notecode/algebra.md

 #### Steps
 1. the expression is simplified
 2. the fraction is made rational by multiplying it by
-    - the smallest irrational number which makes it rational
+    - smallest irrational number which makes it rational
-    - the irrational factor in its denominator until it becomes rational
+    - irrational factor in its denominator until it becomes rational
-    - the conjugate of its denominator
+    - conjugate of its denominator

 ### Solving equations with radicals
 #### Radical equation